khasinski/fillparams/README.md

 ## Usage

-By default, the dist file is assumed to be in the same place than the parameters file, suffixed by ``.dist``.
+By default, the dist file is assumed to be in the same place as the parameters file, suffixed by ``.dist``.

 The script handler will ask you interactively for parameters which are missing